mc0/fusejs/README.md

 attempts to incorporate the strengths of these frameworks into one stable, efficient, and optimized core JavaScript framework.

+FuseJS is the first JavaScript framework to use cross-browser/environment
+<strong>[sandboxed natives](http://github.com/jdalton/fusebox#readme)</strong>.
+This allows
-FuseJS is the first JavaScript framework to use cross-browser/environment sandboxed natives.
-This allows extending Array, String, Number, Date, and RegExp objects without polluting the native objects of the host environment.
+extending Array, String, Number, Date, and RegExp objects without polluting the native objects of the host environment.

 FuseJS emphasizes browser capability testing, method forking, and lazy method definition for maintainability/performance.
 Modules and adapters are designed to